Chicago Fire FC: Foundation and initial success (1997–2000)

 Founded in 1997 at Navy Pier, on the anniversary of the Great Fire, the Fire immediately tapped into the diverse ethnic makeup of the city.
-The team brought in Polish players Piotr Nowak, Jerzy Podbrozny, and Roman Kosecki; the Mexican Jorge Campos; and the Czech Lubos Kubik.
+The team brought in Polish players Piotr Nowak, Jerzy Podbrożny, and Roman Kosecki; the Mexican Jorge Campos; and the Czech Luboš Kubík.
 While all showed their talent while playing for Chicago that first year, American players (Zach Thornton, Chris Armas, C.J.
 Brown) proved most integral to the Fire's continued success.
 Under the club's first head coach, Bob Bradley—and against all expectation—the team completed the double in its first competitive year, beating D.C.
 United in the 1998 MLS Cup Final, and defeating the Columbus Crew in Chicago to win the 1998 U.S. Open Cup a week later.

-The team's momentum continued, reaching the 2000 MLS Cup final (losing to Kansas City) and winning the 2000 U.S. Open Cup.
+The team's momentum continued, winning the 2000 U.S. Open Cup over the Miami Fusion and reaching the 2000 MLS Cup final, losing to the Kansas City Wizards.
 Internationally experienced players such as Hristo Stoitchkov joined the Fire, while young American talents such as DaMarcus Beasley developed.
 The Fire quickly became cemented as one of the league's preeminent teams.